Trucker guidetruckerBlogtrucker

 What is the 14-Hour Rule for Truck Drivers?

-The 14-hour rule might sound straightforward, but it's super important.
-So, what is the 14-hour rule for truck drivers?
-It's a regulation that says after a driver has had 10 consecutive hours off, they can be on duty for up to 14 hours.
+The 14-hour rule might sound difficult, but it's super important.
+So, what is the 14-hour rule for commercial truck drivers in the USA?
+Under the DOT HOS regulations , after a driver has had 10 consecutive hours off duty, they are allowed to be on duty for up to 14 hours.
 This period includes all work-related activities like driving, loading, and unloading cargo.

 How Many Hours Can Truckers Drive?